calculix/cae/README.md

 - import INP or UNV mesh into CAE and continue creating model,
 - if needed, edit Fortran subroutines and rebuild CCX (Job->Rebuild CalculiX),
 - submit job from CAE,
-- export job result to the Paraview post-processor or view it in GraphiX.
+- view job result in GraphiX or export it to the Paraview post-processor.

+Run the software with command:

+    in Linux:       ./cae.sh
+    in Windows:     cae.bat

-Edit default startup model name in in File->Settings or you can pass it as an argument to open at start:
+You can edit default startup model name in File->Settings or pass it as an argument to open on startup:

-    in Linux:       ./cae.sh -inp model.inp
+    in Linux:       ./cae.sh -inp yourmodel.inp
-                    ./cae.sh -inp model.unv
+                    ./cae.sh -inp yourmodel.unv
-    in Windows:     cae.bat -inp model.inp
+    in Windows:     cae.bat -inp yourmodel.inp
-                    cae.bat -inp model.unv
+                    cae.bat -inp yourmodel.unv

 <br/><br/>